2018 KOCHI/COCHIN TRAVEL GUIDE | TOURIST ATTRACTIONS, HOTELS

 The transition between occupiers, however, did not always become smooth.
 History suggests that part of the entry of the colonizers in the land is a conflict which set Kochi to be its battleground.

-The phrase “A city born in a storm, nurtured in a rivalry and established as battling ground for European empires” very much summarizes the history of Kochi.
+The phrase “A city born in a storm, nurtured in a rivalry and established as a battling ground for European empires” very much summarizes the history of Kochi.

 While, by itself, the major city port of Kochi has all the qualities that will eventually develop it into a modern trade center, it was until a Senior Royal Navy Engineer Sir Robert Bristow’s mandate that turned it into a modern city.
-It is also at this time when the largest man-made island in all of India was developed: the Willingdon Island which houses the Kochi Port.
+It is also at this time when the largest man-made island in all of India has developed: the Willingdon Island which houses the Kochi Port.